nbuesing/kafka-streams-dashboards/README.md

 * Setup and Configuration all in the `./scripts/startup.sh` script; execute from root directory to get everything running.

+* Shut it all down, use `./scripts/teardown.sh` script.

 * Grafana Dashboard

   * `https://localhost:3000`